saadnaeem-dev/CUDA-COURSE/05_Writing_your_First_Kernels/01 CUDA Basics/README.md

 4. Kernel executed as a Grid of Blocks of Threads

 ### 4 technical terms:
-- `gridDim` ⇒ number of blocks in the grid
+- `gridDim` ⇒ number of blocks in the grid (size of the grid)
-- `blockIdx` ⇒ index of the block in the grid
+- `blockIdx` ⇒ index of the block in the grid (where is the block in the grid in x,y, & z dimension i.e. the coordinates in the grid)
-- `blockDim` ⇒ number of threads in a block
+- `blockDim` ⇒ number of threads in a block (how big the block is)
 - `threadIdx` ⇒ index of the thread in the block

 (more on this in video lectures)

 ## Threads
-- each thread has local memory (registers) and is private to the thread
+- each thread has local memory on it (i.e. registers) and is private to the thread
 - if want to add `a = [1, 2, 3, ...
 N]` and `b = [2, 4, 6, ...
 N]` each thread would do a single add ⇒ `a[0] + b[0]` (thread 1); `a[1] + b[1]` (thread 2); etc...

 ## Warps